Swarna Kaduva: Cast

+Production

+The film was initially titled Vella Kaduva.
+The film Swarna Kaduva was distributed overseas by Josemon Simon.

 Release

 The film was earlier scheduled for a release on 28 October 2016, but to avoid competing with Pulimurugan, it was rescheduled to 4 November 2016.
 The film released in 104 screens in Kerala.

 Box office

 In Kerala, the film collected ₹2.10 crore on its opening day.
 The film collected ₹1.6 crores in the first weekend and ₹2.34 crores in the three weekend from US box office.